junxit/us-congress-bills-114/metadata.md

 - 2016-11-15 — Placed on the Union Calendar, Calendar No. 648.
 - 2016-11-15 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-826.
 - 2016-11-15 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-826.
+- 2016-11-29 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Ratcliffe objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2016-11-29 — Considered as unfinished business. (consideration: CR H6353)
+- 2016-11-29 — Considered under suspension of the rules. (consideration: CR H6335-6336)
+- 2016-11-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5843.
+- 2016-11-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-11-29 — Mr. Ratcliffe moved to suspend the rules and pass the bill, as amended.
+- 2016-11-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text of measure as passed: CR H6335)
+- 2016-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text of measure as passed: CR H6335)